Commercially Licensed Drone Pilot and Fully Insured

 64 Utica Street · Clinton, NY · 13323 · 315-719-7435

-I made several passes over head with the drone; there were no issues or concerns at all…really easy flight.
+I made several passes overhead with the drone; there were no issues or concerns at all… a really easy flight.
 For the final shot, I decided to send the drone out over the ocean.
-I sent it off shore about 100 yards and climbed to a height of about ~200ft.
+I sent it offshore about 100 yards and climbed to a height of about ~200ft AGL.
 My plan was to push it forward, descend down towards the family members on the beach, then level off at about 50 ft and return to the house to end the shoot.
-Well, things did not go as planned… I framed the shot up, and then started my descent.
+Well, things did not go as planned… I framed the shot up and then started my descent.
 Moving forward, I did a quick VLOS (Visual Line of Sight) and then moved my eyes back to the view on my tablet to track the cinematics of the shot.
-Just then, my screen went black, then flashed a warning of lost signal.
+Just then, my screen froze in black and white, then flashed a warning of lost signal.
 I looked up to do another VLOS and I could not find the drone.
-I looked back down to my screen and there was no video feed.
+I looked back down at my screen and there was no video feed.
 Needless to say, I panicked!
 The only thing I thought of, at that moment was hitting the RTH, (Return To Home) button.
-Like I said… I panicked…RTH would do me no good, if I had lost connection.
-I did not think to try the trick of switching to sport mode then back to normal mode on the controller, hindsight is painful…
+Like I said… I panicked…RTH would do me no good if I had lost connection.
+I did not think to try the trick of switching to sport mode and then back to normal mode on the controller, hindsight is painful…

 I will leave out all the drama that occurred from that day and the remainder of the vacation.
 Needless to say, my drone was in Davy Jone’s locker.
-It is now June 16, 2018, my wife and I were sitting at home on our deck, back in Central NY.
+It is now June 16, 2018, and my wife and I were sitting at home on our deck, back in Central NY.
 We were enjoying our coffee and the warm summer morning.
-I was still in a heated discussions with DJI (Drone Manufacturer of Mavic Pro ) and trying to get some sort of compensation for my loss due to an obvious hardware failure, since I had the DJI Care Refresh Warranty Policy.
+I was still in a heated discussion with DJI (the Drone Manufacturer of Mavic Pro ) and trying to get some sort of compensation for my loss due to an obvious hardware failure since I had the DJI Care Refresh Warranty Policy.
 (That’s another topic for a future post.)

 This drone sat out in the elements for a month in the heat, the rain, the wind, etc. Someone found it and was still able to read one of the labels and was kind enough to contact me and return the drone back to me.
 What a huge relief!
 Well worth the time it took to make a few labels.